microsoft/entref-spring-boot/infrastructure/README.md

 - Policies can be created between each of the environments to promote builds from one environment to another based on the requirements of the customer.
 - These policies can differ for each customer and product.
 - Once the tests under Dev environment passes, they can be approved to run on the QA environment based on policies set for approvals on each.
 These policies can be set under Azure DevOps Release Pipeline.

-## Redis Cache

-- A Redis cache is used to enhance query performance.
-- The capacity of the Redis cache can be set to a value 1-6 in the ARM template.
-- You can enable or disable non-SSL port in the ARM template.
-- Azure allows 3 different values for the sku viz.
-Basic, Standard and Premium having different costs for each.

 ## Auto Scaling